gdscnitp/freshers-portal-site/README.md

 * To Help Student in knowing more about our college.<br />

 ## Scalability
+* It will help students in knowing how to get started.
 * It will help every semester student (as we are providing notes and semester wise question  paper)

 ## Tech Stacks Required: